zychai/zychai.github.io/_pages/about.md

 - **Personal Work**
   - Toll station toll data processing, traffic flow temporal and spatial characteristics analysis
   - Constructing equivalent topology structure of expressway network
-  - Establish and program a two-layer planning model for toll station lane layout
+  - Develop and program a two-layer planning model for toll booth lane layout.
+The upper layer model uses queuing theory to optimize the type, number, and direction of lanes at the toll booth with the objective of minimizing the total vehicle passage time.
+The lower layer model is based on a multi-user equilibrium model and handles traffic assignment across the network.
   - Explore the impact of ETC penetration rate
   - Dynamic layout of toll lanes
   - Micro traffic simulation of toll station